 Fabric blinds filter and colour the abundant daylight, producing a diffuse golden glow across the length of the space, while the matte floor surface softens direct low-level rays.

 A sculptural ceiling form is suspended above the production and service zone.
 Its underside is lined with gold leaf which produces a surprising shimmer to contrast the subtle sheen of other surfaces.
-Ceiling services and lighting are concealed within vividly coloured recesses, from which the bar display is also suspended.
+Ceiling fixtures are concealed within vividly coloured recesses.

 Banquettes bookend the open-sided tenancy, offering a defended edge for seated patrons while maintaining views in from the adjacent concourse and departure lounges.